bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

 # Price Recommendations
 These recommended balisongs have some of these qualities:

+- good value - good material and construction for the price; the most important factor for being on this list
-- all close to a neutral balance, well-tolerated balances by any flipper
+- close to a neutral balance, well-tolerated balances by any flipper
-- made by makers with consistently good build quality and design
+- consistently made with good quality control
 - purchasable directly from the maker or easy to find second-hand
-- easy to find replacement hardware
+- easy to find replacement hardware (easy to service)
-- good value - good material and construction for the price

 These recommendations are geared for the U.S. market; outside of the U.S., it's tough to recommended a balisong since the U.S. has the most buyers and makers in the community.
 All prices are in retail USD; you can expect these to be cheaper second-hand.